harshitvasu/just-notes/modern-history/spectrum-5.md

 arose in which the ‘Doctrine’ could be applied.
 Dalhousie showed too much zeal in enforcing this policy which had been theoretically enunciated on some previous occasions.
+His

-His 126 ✫ A Brief History of Modern India predecessors had acted on the general principle of avoiding annexation if it could be avoided; Dalhousie, in turn, acted on the general principle of annexing if he could do so
+predecessors had acted on the general principle of avoiding annexation if it could be avoided; Dalhousie, in turn, acted on the general principle of annexing if he could do so